Introducing the Portfolio CMO, Part 2 of 3

 Imagine Bill Gates in the Microsoft garage, recycling bottles of Mountain Dew.

-There was a time when they did that.
-Before Apple employed 400 gazillion marketers, before Microsoft had a marketing budget of a tribillion dollars, they were micro businesses.
+Before Apple employed 400 gazillion marketers, before Microsoft had a marketing budget of a gazillion dollars, they were micro businesses.
+The entreprenuer had to take out the trash.
 Small and micro businesses, start-ups and entrepreneurs share a common problem: no help – i.e., no staff, no budget, no institutional memory, nada.

 So where do small businesses, micro businesses, start-ups and entrepreneurs turn for marketing help?
 To a Marketing Consultant, Marketing Generalist and/or a Portfolio CMO.

 Example 2: Being a Marketing Generalist for a 2-person auto repair shop